christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * More annotation
 * more other analysis
-* more work on references analysis
+* more work on references analysis - especially figure 8!

 #### Where do you need help from Veronika?

 * Is the abstract meant to be in Danish?
+* scope of references analysis, enough?

 #### Any other topics